protesilaos/my-website/_interpretations/2022-07-01-memphis-sweet-paradox.md

 a bottle of pills poses a lethal threat.
 When the ideology turns into an obsession, when it becomes a self-serving end that tolerates no compromises or deviations from its path, it is deleterious for us.
-Such may be a paradox unto itself: how the benign turns pernicious.
+Such may be a paradox unto itself: how easily the benign turns pernicious.

 Perfectionism can become that ideological facade we put up to conceal our insecurities.
 When, for instance, the perfectionist spends an hour